Sliding friction in the hydrodynamic lubrication regime for a power-law fluid: Power-law fluids

 where $\psi_0\sim\eta_0\tau$ is a normal stress coefficient and $\beta$ is another exponent.
 For concreteness, a typical value of this exponent is $\beta\approx 1.3$--1.5 for polymer melts \cite{DE86, GLM+03, LG03}.

 The contribution that normal stress makes to the load balance can be found by multiplying by the area of the conjunction, $r_0^2\sim Rh_0$.
 Alternatively we can just compare the normal stress with the Reynolds lubrication pressure.
-In the low Weissenberg number regime ($\gdot\tau\alt1$) the ratio of these two is
+In the low Weissenberg number regime ($\gammadot\tau\alt1$) the ratio of these two is

-where the pressure has been taken from \Eqref{eq:p}, and $U\sim\gdot h_0$ and $\psi_0\sim\eta_0\tau$ have been substituted in the final step.
-The last factor $h_0/r_0\sim({h_0/R})^{1/2}$ is expected to be a small number (\eg\ $\alt0.1$, say), so the ratio $N/p$ is expected to remain small in the $\gdot\tau\alt1$ regime.
-In particular normal stress should not affect the situation in the stable lubrication flow up until the loss of stability at the saddle-node bifurcation in \Figref{fig:nonl}.
-Therefore the overall picture shown in \Figref{fig:nonl} remains unchanged.
+where the pressure has been taken from \Eq{eq:p}, and $U\sim\gammadot h_0$ and $\psi_0\sim\eta_0\tau$ have been substituted in the final step.
+The last factor $h_0/r_0\sim({h_0/R})^{1/2}$ is expected to be a small number (\eg\ $\alt0.1$, say), so the ratio $N/p$ is expected to remain small in the $\gammadot\tau\alt1$ regime.
+In particular normal stress should not affect the situation in the stable lubrication flow up until the loss of stability at the saddle-node bifurcation in \Fig{fig:nonl}.
+Therefore the overall picture shown in \Fig{fig:nonl} remains unchanged.

-In the high Weissenberg number regime ($\gdot\tau\agt1$) one has $Nr_0^2\sim h_0^{\beta-1}$.
-As long as $\beta>1$ (which is the case for polymer melts), this is an increasing function of $h_0$, and the gap remains mechanically unstable in this regime.
+In the high Weissenberg number regime ($\gammadot\tau\agt1$) one has $Nr_0^2\sim h_0^{\beta-1}$.
+As long as $\beta>1$ this is an increasing function of $h_0$, and the gap remains mechanically unstable in this regime.
 Only if $\beta<1$ will normal stress rescue the conjunction from complete mechanical collapse by providing enough normal force to support the load in a stable sliding configuration.
-However the above argument shows this should not happen until well into the non-linear regime.
+However since I have argued normal stress does not affect the loss of mechanical stability at the saddle-node bifurcation, one would not expect this stabilising mechanism to become relevant until well into the non-linear regime.
+Therefore, one would still expect hysteresis in the Stribeck curve.